yumegel2/mywebclass-agile-docs/documentation/theme_1/initiatives/documentation_initiative.md

-"Develop initial project documentation to establish a clear project scope."
+Initiative 1: "Develop initial project documentation to establish a clear project scope."

 Description: Developing initial project documentation is an essential process for establishing a clear project scope.
 This involves defining the project objectives, identifying the stakeholders, and outlining the project deliverables, timeline, and budget.
 The project scope statement should be detailed and precise, and it should include a description of the project's boundaries, objectives, constraints, and assumptions.
 This document serves as a reference guide throughout the project's life cycle, helping to ensure that all team members and stakeholders are aligned and working towards the same goals.
 A well-crafted project scope statement can help to minimize project risks, improve communication, and increase the likelihood of project success.